Translationally-Invariant Universal Quantum Hamiltonians in 1D: Universality

-In order to implement the unitary evolution under $H$, we require a digital quantum simulation algorithm, summarized in the following lemma. \begin{lemma}[Implementing a Local Hamiltonian Unitary] For a $k$-local Hamiltonian $H=\sum_{i=1}^m h_i$ on an $n$-partite Hilbert space of local dimension $d$, and where $m=\poly n$, there exists a QTM that implements a unitary $\tilde U$ such that
+We also require a digital quantum simulation algorithm, summarized in the following lemm: \begin{lemma}[Implementing a Local Hamiltonian Unitary] For a $k$-local Hamiltonian $H=\sum_{i=1}^m h_i$ on an $n$-partite Hilbert space of local dimension $d$, and where $m=\poly n$, there exists a QTM that implements a unitary $\tilde U$ such that